davidclarke1995/Eliza/README.md

 I came accross a few problems such as the script.js takes in a button to run Elizas responses but if the user selects enter on their computer, it will refresh the page.
 I tried taking out the button and the then the function and messed around with the code constantly but never managed to get it working.
-I had event.preventDefault(); in the javascript but I still couldnt figure it out.S
+I had event.preventDefault(); in the javascript but I still couldnt figure it out.

 Overall I found this project extremely difficult but proud that I have a functional working ChatBot